SUKOHI/WhereJson/README.md

 # WhereJson
-A Larave package to mange WHERE clause for json data.
+A Laravel package to mange WHERE clause for json data.
 (This is for Laravel 4.2.
 [For Laravel 5+](https://github.com/SUKOHI/WhereJson))

 # Installation